jo-37/debug-filter-printexpr/README.md

     The filehandle that is referenced by this variable is used for printing the generated output.
     The default is STDERR and may be changed by the caller.

+- `$Debug::Filter::PrintExpr::debug`

+    If this variable has a `true` value, the filtered source will be copied to `STDERR`.

 # SEE ALSO